 CONCLUSIONS

-This study confirmed the presence of bacterial contamination on ATM screen, door handle, and keypad.
-The isolated organisms were Staphylococcus aureus, E.coli, Klbsiella and Pseudomonas the result of antibiotic test showed, All the isolates showed complete resistant to amphotericin (100mcg) And Staphylococcus aureus resistants to all antibiotics.
+This study confirmed the presence of bacterial contamination on the ATM screen, door handle, and keypad.
+The isolated organisms were Staphylococcus aureus, E.coli, Klbsiella and Pseudomonas the result of antibiotic test showed, All the isolates showed completely resistant to amphotericin (100mcg) And Staphylococcus aureus resistants to all antibiotics.

 E.coli was found to be intermediate resistant to Cephataximo (30mcg) and sensitive to ampicillin (10mcg) Pseudomonas was sensitive to ampicillin (10mcg) and Klbsiella intermediate sensitive to Cephataximo (30mcg).
-In this study moringa oleifera has been described to have antibacterial activity against some human bacterial pathogen like (E.coli, Pseudomonas, Klebsiella, Staphylococcus aureus).There is an evidence supporting the effect of this plant as a antibacterial agent.
+In this study, moringa oleifera has been described to have antibacterial activity against some human bacterial pathogen like (E.coli, Pseudomonas, Klebsiella, Staphylococcus aureus).There is an evidence supporting the effect of this plant as an antibacterial agent.
 So it can be tested as hand wash product, and This extract was used to prepare a herbal handwash, This cheap herbal handwash helps to control the bacterial contamination in ATM’s

 REFERENCES